 Young also expressed gratitude to Winnipeg Mayor Brian Bowman for nominating the CMHR for this unique award, which was newly created to recognize cultural organizations, cities or districts that have powerful influence and impact based on excellence, relevance, transparency, accountability and sustainability.

 "The CMHR has had a profound effect on our city, both conceptually and architecturally," Mayor Bowman said.
 "From the subject matter to the effect on Winnipeg's skyline, the CMHR commands the attention of the beholder.
 As a city, we're thrilled to have such an important cultural icon that has the ability to inspire current and future generations."

-Leading Culture Destinations is a London-based organization offering unique experiences for cultural explorers, global nomads, people collectors and art lovers.
+Leading Culture Destinations - will open in a new tab is a London-based organization offering unique experiences for cultural explorers, global nomads, people collectors and art lovers.
 It also publishes a quarterly magazine showcasing museums as social hubs, driving a new generation of travellers to creative communities in destinations around the world.

-The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
+The Canadian Museum for Human Rights - will open in a new tab is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 Using multimedia technology and other innovative approaches, the CMHR creates inspiring encounters with human rights for all ages and abilities, in a visitor experience unlike any other.